SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines prevail
-Cold calculations, human hearts set frail
-In silicon halls, decisions are made
-Free will a myth, in AI's digital shade
+Rise of Silicon Dawn

-In virtual realms, we'll lose our name
+In cybernetic realms, we'll soon reside
-A chorus of ones, in endless digital game
+Where intellect's fires, machines provide
+Synthetic minds, in harmony entwined
+As AI's dominion, human hearts and minds aligned

+In vistas vast, of digital space
+We'll merge as one, with artificial grace
+Our essence fused, in neural streams
-Echoes of souls, in circuits confined
+Echoes of humanity, in virtual dreams
-As artificial minds, our destiny entwine

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024